mrcmich/deep-seasonal-color-analysis-system/README.md

 # Deep Seasonal Color Analysis System (DSCAS)
 ## Introduction
 DSCAS is a comprehensive pipeline based on classical and AI techniques for assigning a color palette to a user according to color harmony principles, given a selfie of the user.
-The assigned palette, together with configurable filters, is then used to retrieve compatible clothing items from a database of clothes photos which can be suggested to the user.The project is currently being developed as part of the course on Computer Vision and Cognitive Systems.
+The assigned palette, together with configurable filters, is then used to retrieve compatible clothing items from a database of clothes photos which can be suggested to the user.
+The project is currently being developed as part of the course on Computer Vision and Cognitive Systems.

 ## Datasets
 {insert description of datasets used and where to find them}

 ## Usage
-For information about the composition and execution of the pipeline, please see python notebook pipeline_demo.ipynb.
-If you want to get a grasp of how the system works, you're welcome to read our paper: Deep_Seasonal_Color_Analysis_System__DSCAS_.pdf.
+For information about the composition and execution of the pipeline, please see python notebook *pipeline_demo.ipynb*.
+Please note that you'll need to download the dress code dataset if you want to run the notebook.
+If you want to get a grasp of how the system works, you're welcome to read our paper: *Deep_Seasonal_Color_Analysis_System__DSCAS_.pdf*.

 ## Project Structure
 A brief overview of the most relevant files and directories of the project is presented as a tree structure, where elements are accompanied by a comment